GENI-NSF/geni-tools/README-omni.txt

 intended for use by operators when performing emergency stop and supporting later forensics / debugging.

- * Format: `omni.py [-a AM_URL_or_nickname] shutdown <slice-name>`
+Format: `omni.py [-a AM_URL_or_nickname] shutdown <slice-name>`

- * Examples:
+Sample Usage:
-  * Shutdown all slivers in slice, myslice, at all aggregates
-   * `omni.py shutdown myslice`
+ * Shutdown all slivers in slice, myslice, at all aggregates `omni.py shutdown myslice`
-  * Shutdown slivers in slice, myslice, at one aggregate
-   * `omni.py -a http://localhost:12348 shutdown myslice`
+ * Shutdown slivers in slice, myslice, at one aggregate `omni.py -a http://localhost:12348 shutdown myslice`
-  * Use AM API v1 to shutdown slivers in slice, myslice, at one aggregate
-   * `omni.py -a http://localhost:12348 --api-version 1 shutdown myslice`
+ * Use AM API v1 to shutdown slivers in slice, myslice, at one aggregate `omni.py -a http://localhost:12348 --api-version 1 shutdown myslice`
-  * Shutdown slivers in slice, myslice, at one aggregate (specified by a nickname)
-   * `omni.py -a myLocalAM shutdown myslice`
+ * Shutdown slivers in slice, myslice, at one aggregate (specified by a nickname) `omni.py -a myLocalAM shutdown myslice`

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>